kuruae/malloc/README.md

 A dynamic memory allocator that replaces the standard `malloc()`, `free()`, and `realloc()`.
 Uses a zone-based approach to categorize allocations by size (tiny, small, large) for better memory management.

-Currently only large allocations work.
-Tiny and small zones are still TODO.
+All zone types (tiny, small, large) are implemented and working. `realloc()` is still TODO.

 ## How it works

 Memory is organized into zones.
 Each zone is an mmap'd region that contains:
 - A zone header tracking metadata (size, type, next zone in list)
+- A break pointer marking where unallocated space begins
-- One or more chunks of allocated memory
+- One or more chunks of allocated memory (carved on-demand)
-- Each chunk has a header (size, free status, next chunk)
+- Each chunk has a header (size, free status, next chunk pointer)

 Three zone types:
-- **TINY**: allocations ≤ page_size/32
+- **TINY**: allocations ≤ page_size/32 (shared zones with multiple allocations)
-- **SMALL**: allocations ≤ page_size/4
+- **SMALL**: allocations ≤ page_size/4 (shared zones with multiple allocations)
 - **LARGE**: allocations > page_size/4 (each gets its own dedicated zone)

 The allocator maintains separate linked lists for each zone type.
+When allocating, it searches existing zones for free chunks or available space.
+If none is found, a new zone is created.

 ## Implementation details